NITYANANDA/tsf/examples/README.txt

 jaxrs-jms-http: demonstrates how a JAX-RS HTTP server can be enhanced to receive JMS messages.

+jaxrs-oath: provides an example of a REST application protected using OAuth security.

 jaxrs-transformations: demonstrates how CXF can help with maintaining backward and forward compatibility between JAX-RS and JAX-WS consumers